Percutaneous Endoscopic Gastrostomy (PEG)

 After the procedure

 In the recovery unit, your physician will discuss the results with you and give you discharge instructions.
 You will receive instructions regarding using the feeding tube for liquid feedings, medications and keeping the site clean.
 Some patients are hospitalized briefly after the procedure.
 You and your driver will remain in the recovery unit until your sedation has worn off to a satisfactory level.
 After discharge, you may resume your usual activities.
 However, you may not drive, make important decisions or operate machinery the rest of the day.
-You must have someone at least 18 yrs old with you during the entire time including check-in, recovery, and to drive you home after the exam (a taxi or bus is not an option).
+You must have someone at least 18 yrs old with you during the entire time from check-in through recovery and to drive you home after the exam (a taxi or bus is not an option).
 A report will be sent to your referring physician.
 If any biopsies are taken, you will be contacted with the results.